-As many families continue to struggle financially, more and more stay at home moms are having to get serious about earning some money.
-For most, it seems as though everywhere you look are scams.
-Where are the stay at home mom jobs that are not scams?
+As many families struggle financially, more and more stay at home moms are getting serious about earning some money.
+But when you start looking, it seems as though everywhere you look are work at home scams.
+Where are the stay at home jobs for moms that are not scams?

 Want a stay at home job that doesn’t involve getting scammed?
 The simplest way to do that is to go into business for yourself.
 And it’s really not that simple.

 Blogging is a very popular home business, and with good reason.
 Costs are low.
 There are lots of bloggers out there trumpeting how much money they’ve made blogging.
 Plus you get to write about things that interest you.